bkielbasa/developer20/content/post/extracting-the-business-logic-project/index.md

 }
 ```

-Much better, isn't it? :) The code doesn't compile.
+It looks much better now, but the code doesn’t compile.
 To fix it we have to add the missing `Get` function.

 ```go
 func (serv ProjectService) Get(ctx context.Context, id string) (domain.Project, error) {